To Have and to Hold, To Hold and to Haunt: George Eliot’s Intertextuality in the Victorian Print Market

 Epigraph from Spenser's Amoretti

-The broad cultural identity of the British is being channeled into myth by way of literary formulation, and yet it is moreso a potent unfurling of the cyclicality of British political theatre.
+The broad cultural identity of the British is being channeled into myth by way of literary formulation, and yet it is more so a potent unfurling of the cyclicality of British political theatre.
 Spenser’s staunchly anti-Catholic position in the centuries prior has apparently not been resolved in Eliot’s time, yet it remains a conversation that divides the British.
-The fact that reform is such a potent theme throughout is not incidental, but instead is indicative of Eliot’s awareness of these rhetorical cycles.
 The project of maintaining a British identity is invariably a project of maintaining certain traditional rhetorics: a literary canon that is British first, a religion that is British in nature, and a historiographical approach that is always mediated through a British lens.
 In essence, these concessions are rooted in nostalgia.
 It is nostalgia that influences the posterity of British literary works, but it is also nostalgia that allows for them to be drawn upon aesthetically and procured commercially.
 It was nostalgia, or the lack of something to be nostalgic for, that led to Spenser to attempt to create the uncontested British origin myth.
 And it is nostalgia again that led to Eliot transposing the written works of the British tradition into her own work unchanged.
 Unchanged, but not unaltered.
-They are formally altered, losing the context of their original binding, but more over the words themselves are received differently narratologically, now seemingly referring to events they were never intended to fit, to describe characters alien to the original author.
+They are formally altered, losing the context of their original binding, but moreover the words themselves are received differently narratologically, now seemingly referring to events they were never intended to fit, to describe characters alien to the original author.

 Works Cited